Skip to main content

 }

-Notice how each schema serves a specific step in the pipeline:
+Notice how each schema serves the LLM steps:

 • FunctionList uses a nested structure to return multiple items